Highly Entangled Quantum Spin Chains on Fermat's Spiral

-\textit{Motzkin chains}---The $q$-deformed bicolor Motzkin chain~\cite{ZhaoNovelPT} has a five-dimensional local Hilbert space, with spin up and down, both in either red (r) or blue (b) color, and a colorless spin zero.
-The Hamiltonian is expressed in terms of projectors $P_{j}^c=|L^c\rangle_{j,j+1}\langle L^c|_{j,j+1}+|R^c\rangle_{j,j+1}\langle R^c|_{j,j+1}+|F^c\rangle_{j,j+1}\langle F^c|_{j,j+1}$, where Each of the projection operator has a local lowest energy eigenstate corresponding to the direction orthogonal to the above three vectors.
+The $q$-deformed $s$-colored Motzkin chain~\cite{ZhaoNovelPT} has a $(2s+1)$-dimensional local Hilbert space, with spin up and down, both in any of the $s$ colors, and an uncolored spin zero.
+The Hamiltonian is expressed in terms of projectors with where $c=1,2,\cdots, s$ is the color index, and $q>0$ is the deformation parameter.
+Each of the projection operators has a local lowest energy eigenstate corresponding to the direction orthogonal to the above three vectors, as demonstrated in \cref{fig:GS}.
 So the GS of a Hamiltonian consisting of such projectors acting on all neighboring pairs of sites in the chain is a weighted superposition of random walks if the up, down and 0 spins are respectively mapped to up, down and flat moves.
 In addition to the color matching encoded in $|F^c\rangle_{j,j+1}$ between up and down moves when they are pair created from spin zeros, an energy penalty needs to be introduced by the projector $C_{j}^{c_1,c_2}=|\uparrow^{c_1}_{j}\downarrow^{c_2}_{j+1}\rangle\langle \uparrow^{c_1}_{j}\downarrow^{c_2}_{j+1}|$ for $c_1\ne c_2$ in order to enforce color matching between nearest up-down pairs in the GS configurations.